AHA National Health Care Governance Survey

 AHA’s latest governance survey data covers:

-• Board Composition and the Community: Insights into member demographics and diversity
+• Board Composition and the Community: Insights into member demographics

 • Board Structure: Examination of term limits, compensation and committee structures